 - What are the economic costs associated with physical inactivity across a large set of countries?

 - What is the contribution of excess mortality associated with insufficient physical activity?

 - What is the contribution of insufficient physical activity to workplace productivity?

 - What can public policy and private stakeholders do to improve physical activity levels?

-This project is a collaborative project between RAND Corporation and Birmingham City University (BCU).
+This project was a collaborative project between RAND Corporation and Birmingham City University (BCU).

-In order to assess the economic implications of changes in physical activity at the population level, we develop a multi-country, dynamic, computable general equilibrium (CGE) macroeconomic model.
+In order to assess the economic implications of changes in physical activity at the population level, we developed a multi-country, dynamic, computable general equilibrium (CGE) macroeconomic model.

 CGE is a macroeconomic model, which simultaneously solves multiple equations that relate to production, household and government demand, within a country, and between countries through trade linkages.
 It quantifies the ripple effects that one part of the economy (i.e., labour health) will have on the overall economy.
 To the best of our knowledge, no other study has applied such a comprehensive macroeconomic model to assess the economic implications of insufficient physical activity.